-- Please note: Point of Entry door will be open ½ hour prior to Mass
+- The designated Point of Entry door will be open ½ hour prior to Mass

 - Upon arrival participants will be required to answer a series of health and travel-related questions as recommended by Alberta Health Services.
 The designated Point-of-Entry Team Member will record the names and contact information of all attendees for the purpose of contact tracing if necessary.

-- Sanitizing of hands upon entry and exit will be required
+- Sanitizing of hands upon entry and exit is required

-- There will be a designated door to enter and to exit the church
+- There is a designated door to enter and to exit the church

 - Participants will be directed to leave the church promptly at the end of the Mass, by using the designated exit door, as extra cleaning of the church will take place and as volunteers prepare to receive participants for the following Mass

 - To keep the designated entry and exit doors clear, parishioners who have arranged for a ride will be instructed to wait outside of the church maintaining physical distancing policy